MatheReis/MatheReis/.github/README.md

 🎓 Systems Analysis and Development Student<br>
 💻 Software Developer<br>
 🔆 Great enthusiast in all types of technology<br>
-🐲 Currently studying Angular and Flutter<br>
+🐲 Currently studying Python and Kotlin<br>

  <div>